The Wild Guide To Fat (Lipids)

 Debunking The Greatest Nutrition Lie Ever

-One of the greatest lies ever sold to Western culture is the idea that fat is bad for you.
+One of the most significant lies ever sold to Western culture is that fat is bad for you.

-If you have been sold this lie—to no fault of your own—what I’m going to share with you today is going to challenge your beliefs about food.
+If you have been sold this lie—to no fault of your own—what I will share with you today will challenge your beliefs about food.

-Here's the thing about fat: It does contain more calories per gram than carbs or protein—9 calories per gram compared to 4 calories per gram—but beyond that, it has a few things going for it that makes it an amazing and essential nutrient that humans need to eat to stay alive.
+Fat contains more calories per gram than carbs or protein—9 calories per gram compared to 4 calories per gram—but beyond that, it has a few things going for it that make it an excellent and essential nutrient that humans need to eat to stay alive.

 🤔 Isn't it curious how something we need to live has been demonized by pop Science/culture?

-First of all, fat doesn't spike hormones the way carbs and protein do.
-Without going down the rabbit hole of hormones right now, just know that glucose and insulin are two of the big players in the fat gain and fat loss game, and the fact that carbs, and to a lesser extent protein, trigger their release while fat does not, is a very big WIN for fat.
+First, fat doesn't spike hormones like carbs and protein do.
+Without going down the rabbit hole of hormones right now, know that glucose and insulin are two of the big players in the fat gain and fat loss game, and the fact that carbs, and to a lesser extent, protein, trigger their release while fat does not, is a massive WIN for fat.

 How most people think about fat

-- How to properly heat the good fats so they stay good for you
+- How to adequately heat the good fats, so they stay good for you

 - How to incorporate more good fat into your diet